 If the Annual Report is not filed on time, a $400 late fee penalty will be assessed.

-If the Annual Report is not filed by the third Friday in September, the entity will lose its status of good standing and will be dissolved by the state.
-If the entity were to continue operating while dissolved, the owners may be held personally liable should the LLC or corporation be sued.
+If the Annual Report is not filed by the third Friday in September, the entity will lose its good standing and be dissolved by the state.
+If the entity continues operating while dissolved, the owners may be held personally liable should the LLC or corporation be sued.

-Administratively dissolved or revoked entities may be reinstated, but it requires submitting a reinstatement application and paying all associated fees (the reinstatement fee + annual report fees due) at the time of submission.
+Administratively dissolved or revoked entities may be reinstated, but they must submit a reinstatement application and pay all associated fees (the reinstatement fee + annual report fees due) at the time of submission.

 Florida Department of State Contact Information